AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

 // @internal
 export class AuthorizationCodeClient extends BaseClient {
     constructor(configuration: ClientConfiguration, performanceClient?: IPerformanceClient);
+    // Warning: (tsdoc-code-span-missing-delimiter) The code span is missing its closing backtick
-    acquireToken(request: CommonAuthorizationCodeRequest, authCodePayload?: AuthorizationCodePayload): Promise<AuthenticationResult>;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen acquireToken(request: CommonAuthorizationCodeRequest, authCodePayload?: AuthorizationCodePayload): Promise<AuthenticationResult>;
-    getAuthCodeUrl(request: CommonAuthorizationUrlRequest): Promise<string>;
-    getLogoutUri(logoutRequest: CommonEndSessionRequest): string;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen getAuthCodeUrl(request: CommonAuthorizationUrlRequest): Promise<string>;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen getLogoutUri(logoutRequest: CommonEndSessionRequest): string;
-    handleFragmentResponse(serverParams: ServerAuthorizationCodeResponse, cachedState: string): AuthorizationCodePayload;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen handleFragmentResponse(serverParams: ServerAuthorizationCodeResponse, cachedState: string): AuthorizationCodePayload;
     // (undocumented)
     protected includeRedirectUri: boolean;
 }

+// Warning: (ae-missing-release-tag) "authorizationCodeMissingFromServerResponse" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const authorizationCodeMissingFromServerResponse = "authorization_code_missing_from_server_response";

+// Warning: (ae-missing-release-tag) "AuthorizationCodePayload" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export type AuthorizationCodePayload = {
     code: string;